All clubs and societies need rules. Here are ours.

 3.5 Any member wishing to claim a Club Record must confirm their time to the Race Secretary and that the event was a UK Athletics/RRC overseas equivalent measured course.

-4.1 The Management of the Club is vested in a Committee consisting of a Chair, Treasurer, Secretary, Race Secretary, Social Secretary, Stock Secretary, Membership Secretary, Youth Representative and Communications Secretary elected by intermediate and junior members, and up to two other members, all to be elected annually, four to form a quorum.
+4.1 The Management of the Club is vested in a Committee consisting of a Chair, Treasurer, and Secretary and no less than 5 and not more than 10 other members, all to be elected annually, four (or, if greater, 40%) to form a quorum.
 The Committee has the power to fill any vacancy which may arise.
-The post of Communications Secretary will not be formally filled until the 2013 AGM.

 4.3 Members may serve on the committee for a maximum of three consecutive years in the same post, after which they must step down for at least one year before seeking re-election for that post.
 A member may only hold one committee post at any one time.